 Sponsorship and Philanthropy

-In addition to sponsorships, The Corvallis Clinic responds to community needs through its non-profit foundation and community support of special capital project requests.
+In addition to sponsorships, The Corvallis Clinic responds to community needs and supports special capital project requests through its non-profit foundation, The Corvallis Clinic Foundation.

-The Foundation has also joined The Corvallis Clinic to support special capital requests, including $300,000 in support for a free medical clinic at Community Outreach, $30,000 toward a science building at Linn-Benton Community College, and most recently, $50,000 toward construction of the Youth Excellence Center at the Boys and Girls Club of Corvallis.
+The Foundation has also joined The Corvallis Clinic to support special capital requests, including $300,000 in support for a free medical clinic at Community Outreach homeless shelters, $25,000 toward a science building at Linn-Benton Community College, and most recently, $50,000 toward construction of the Youth Excellence Center at the Boys and Girls Club of Corvallis.
 The second floor of the youth center will be devoted to teen wellness, with pediatricians and counselors on staff.
 The primary aim of the teen wellness center is to reduce teen suicide rates among Corvallis youth.